clr-li/AttendanceScanner/README.md

 2. `git remote add glitch [INSERT GLITCH API URL HERE AND REMOVE THESE BRACKETS]`
 3. Add the `.data` directory and `.env` file (can be found on Glitch)
     - These are already `.gitignore`'d to avoid leaking API keys and secrets and user data
-4. `npm install --no-audit` the necessary dependencies
+4. `npm ci` to install the necessary dependencies from the package lock
 5. `npm run dev` (this will run the local server using the local .env file; `npm start` is only for Glitch)
-    - After running `npm run dev`, use a browser to go to the localhost port printed
+    - After running `npm run dev`, use a browser to go to the localhost port printed (this should automatically open on most systems)

 ### Workflow
 0. Start with `git pull`, and make sure you are on the right branch, e.g. `git checkout main`